tldr-pages/tldr/GOVERNANCE.md

 To that end, this document describes the principles that guide the self-management of the project.
-By having them written down explicitly, and open to scrutiny, the entire community can read, improve and adapt them as needed, with no central authority.
+By having them written down explicitly, and open to scrutiny, the entire community can read, apply, improve and adapt them as needed, with no central authority.